Last Updated on Oct 4, 2021

 - There are two options: Preserve Approximate Location and Use Broader Location.

 - On selecting Use Broader Location, the Safari might not deliver precise content from your location, and search results will affect for sure, whereas keeping the Preserve Approximate Location delivers results from your location.
+So your phone show you Private Relay is active notification.

 Turn off Private Relay from iPhone settings